A formula for systems of Boolean polynomial equations and applications to computational complexity: Introduction

-The aims of this paper are to show a formula involving the basic techniques, and to give its applications to computational complexity.
-More precisely, we improve \tec{1} by equivalence relations on systems of Boolean polynomial equations (see \refThm{3_Thm1}).
-Using \refThm{3_Thm1} and \tec{2}, we construct a formula in the Boolean polynomial ring for systems of Boolean polynomial equations (see \refThm{3_Thm2}).
-As corollaries, we prove parameterized computational complexity results for the following satisfiability problem: for a system of Boolean polynomial equations, to decide if there exists a solution which satisfies the system (see \refCor[s]{3_Cor1} and \ref{3_Cor2}).
+The aims of this paper are to show a formula which is based on the converting method, and to give applications to computational complexity.
+Considering the method from a sequential viewpoint, we construct a formula for systems of Boolean polynomial equations (\refThm{3_Thm1}).
+Using the formula, we prove a parameterized complexity result for solving systems (\refThm{3_Thm2}).
+Then we apply the complexity result to NP-complete problems: SAT and graph list-coloring (\refCor[s]{3_Cor1} and \ref{3_Cor2}).

 Sketches of our results are following.
 The details will be stated in \refSect{sectThree}.